Baigong pipes

-The Baigong pipes, which are also known as 白公山铁管 (Bai Gongshan Iron Pipes) and Delingha pipes, are a series of pipe-like features identified as fossil trees or tree roots, found on and near White Mountain (白公山 (Báigōngshān) 'Mount Baigong'), about 40 km southwest of the city of Delingha, in the Haixi Mongol and Tibetan Autonomous Prefecture, Qinghai Province, China.
+The Baigong pipes, which are also known as 白公山铁管 (Bai Gongshan Iron Pipes) and Delingha pipes, are a series of pipe-like features found on and near White Mountain (白公山 (Báigōngshān) 'Mount Baigong'), about 40 km southwest of the city of Delingha, in the Haixi Mongol and Tibetan Autonomous Prefecture, Qinghai Province, China.

 White Mountain (白公山)

 Some of the Baigong pipes are reported to be associated with three caves in White Mountain.
 These caves are reported to occur within the front face of White Mountain.
 The mouths of the two smaller caves have collapsed.
 Only the largest cave, which is 6 meters (18 feet) high, can be entered.
-The vague resemblance of the top of White Mountain to a pyramid has been the focus of speculation.